Srushtiudabal/demoo/README.md

 # demoo
 This is my first repo
-srushti
+author srushti